redpanda-data/connect/website/docs/guides/bloblang/about.md

 ## Maps

-It's possible to declare reusable maps for common operations:
+Defining named maps allows you to reuse common mappings on values with the [`apply` method][blobl.methods.apply]:

 ```coffee
 map things {